-More importantly, it takes a few charging cycles (partial draining followed by full recharging) to establish the critical chemical balance that is essential to a deep-cycle battery's peak performance and long life.
+More importantly, it takes a few charging cycles (a partial drain followed by a full recharge) to establish the critical chemical balance that is essential to a deep-cycle battery's peak performance and long life.

-Follow these steps to properly break in your scooter's new batteries for maximum efficiency and service life.
+Please follow these steps to properly break in your scooter's new batteries for maximum efficiency and service life.